statbiophys/ENS-survival-kit/instructions/newcomer.md

 ## I also want to work eventually
 To access the Wifi `PHYS` and the LPENS clusters of the group you need to got to the `Service Informatique` (office L057 , e-mail si@phys.ens.fr).
 They will register the IP of all the devices you want to use to connect which you will have to phisically bring to them.
+At the same time, you can ask for access to the group servers (e.g.  "corto", "zuzia", ...).

 NOTE: if you want to connect via LAN and you use a toggle you will need to register that too.

 ## I am a neo-Parisian, _au secours_
 For many of these practices you will generally need to provide